OxWearables/Oxford_Wearables_Activity_Recognition/7_cluster_computing/README.md

 grep -f include.txt ukb-full.txt > ukb-selection.txt
 ```

 Inpect `ukb-selection.txt` to see if it only contains your cohort's participants.
 Now generate the final submission script from `ukb-selection.txt`.
 Also give a heads-up to your tutor before submitting.
 This time use a batch size of 25.
 This will take anywhere from a few hours to a day, depending on your model and cohort size, so it's best to do it overnight.
 We reserved capacity on BMRC for the full job, which is accessed with the `--reservation` parameter to `sbatch`.
-You can follow the progress with the `sq` command.
+You can follow the progress with the `squeue -u <username>` command.

 Tip: empty the `output` folder before submitting your job, so that it only contains the output files from your final deployment.